StevenRice99/COMP-4770/readme.md

 13. **Challenge: What if the locations had different probabilities of becoming dirty and the agent knew this?
 Could its performance be enhanced?
 Example: Think of strategies for positioning the read/write head of a disk or the idle position of an elevator based on anticipated requests.**

 - Floor tiles which are white and shiny are "likely to get dirty" meaning they are twice as likely to get dirty as other tiles when dirt is added to the floors.
-- For instance, if floor tiles have a five percent chance to get dirty, these likely to get dirty floor tiles have a ten percent chance of getting dirty.
+- For instance, if floor tiles have a five percent chance to get dirty, these "likely to get dirty" floor tiles have a ten percent chance of getting dirty.
-- If the entire floor is clean, instead of returning to the exact center of the floor, the agent calculated the weighted midpoint of all floor tiles.
+- If the entire floor is clean, instead of returning to the exact center of the floor, the agent calculates the weighted midpoint of all floor tiles.
   - First, it sums the positions of all floor tiles once.
   - Then, it adds the positions of all floor tiles that are likely to get dirty again which will shift this midpoint as now these tiles have been added to the sum twice given they are twice as likely to get dirty.
   - Then, the agent moves to this location.
-Given the nature of this being a square floor, this will still be close to the center of the floor, and depending upon how the floor was generated, may be the exact center, however, it is often slightly off center to be at the weighted center of the floor tiles.
+Given the nature of this being a square floor, this will still be close to the center of the floor, and depending upon how the floor was randomly generated, may be the exact center, however, it is often slightly off center to be at the weighted center of the floor tiles.

 # Details